2014 Glasgow bin lorry crash

 On 22 December 2014 a bin lorry collided with pedestrians in the city centre of Glasgow, Scotland, killing six and injuring fifteen others.
 The driver of the council-owned vehicle, Harry Clarke, said he had passed out at the wheel.
 A similar blackout had happened to him in the driving seat of a bus.
 He had not disclosed that incident on his heavy goods vehicle licence renewal application, despite such self-reporting being mandatory.
 Clarke was officially told he would not face further prosecution, causing protests from victims' families at the way the case had been handled.

 In October 2015 it was reported that Clarke had been arrested on suspicion of driving without a licence in September 2015.

-The incident was the third Christmas time tragedy to affect the city in four years.
-It followed from a similar accident in 2010 and a 2013 helicopter crash.
+Four years previously, two pedestrians were killed in the city when a driver experienced a 'blackout' while driving and drove into them on the pavement.

 Incident

 The accident occurred in Queen Street at around 14:30 GMT.
 The 26-tonne vehicle was being driven by 58-year-old Harry Clarke, with two crew members seated in the rear compartment, separated from the front by a railing.
 While travelling north, Clarke blacked out just after the traffic lights at the Gallery of Modern Art.
 After mounting the pavement the lorry travelled for 19 seconds, striking pedestrians, initially accelerating to 25 mph before dropping to 19 mph and 10 mph as it struck walls and other street furniture.
 It came to rest part-way into an alley between the entrance to Glasgow Queen Street railway station and a hotel.
-The pedestrian collisions resulted in six deaths and a further 15 injuries.
-The six dead were a family of three from Dumbarton — an 18-year-old woman Erin McQuade and her grandparents Jack Sweeney and Lorraine Sweeney ;— 29-year-old Stephanie Tait from Glasgow, 51-year-old Jacqueline Morton from Glasgow and 52-year-old Gillian Ewing originally from Edinburgh.
+The pedestrian collisions resulted in six deaths and 15 injuries.
+The six dead were a family of three from Dumbarton (18-year-old Erin McQuade and her grandparents, Jack and Lorraine Sweeney); two Glaswegian women, 29-year-old Stephenie Tait and 51-year-old Jacqueline Morton; and 52-year-old Gillian Ewing, originally from Edinburgh.

 Rail services at the station continued and were accessed through alternative entrances in Dundas and North Hanover Streets.